 Local independent duty medical technicians (IDMTs) perform weekly representative sampling of the water distribution system; thus, IDMTs do not routinely sample all buildings on base.
 It is possible that the plumbing in individual buildings can affect water palatability (i.e., taste).
 Facility managers and building occupants can often minimize these effects through routine maintenance practices.
-These routine maintenance practices are necessary actions that must occur before contacting Bioenvironmental Engineering for sampling and analysis.
+The Bioenvironmental Engineering Flight (784-2623) is ready to help with any drinking water issue.
+In the interest of time, please work with your facility manager to conduct routine preventive maintenance on your building's plumbing before contacting our office.